valderman/ccwf/README.md

 from the appropriate news item or markdown page.

 All links should be relative to the course website root.
 That is, they should start with `/`.
+Each page put into the `pages` subdirectory can be accessed using its base name (i.e. file name without extension), prepended with a slash.
 A link to the course "about" page would thus look like this:

 ```
 [The "about" page](/about)